microstack-tech/parallax-whitepaper/README.md

 Parallax’s security emerges from the combination of Proof of Work, long block intervals, and strict monetary policy.
 The ten-minute target ensures deep finality over time, making double-spending attacks expensive and impractical.
 Longer block times reduce the frequency of chain reorganizations, contributing to network stability.

-Ethash strengthens security in another dimension by promoting miner accessibility.
+XHash strengthens security in another dimension by promoting miner accessibility.
 Its memory-hard nature means that commodity hardware, especially GPUs, can participate competitively.
 This makes it more difficult for a small number of industrial ASIC operators to dominate the network, particularly in the early stages of adoption.

 Propagation and block size considerations are also central to Parallax’s security model.
 By conservatively capping throughput at around one million gas per second, Parallax ensures that nodes remain accessible to individuals and smaller operators, preventing excessive centralization pressures.
 The combination of fixed supply, cumulative Proof of Work, and fair miner incentives forms a trust-minimized foundation resistant to governance manipulation.